 DNOs are obliged to publish a document describing the basis of their connection charges and their charging methodology.
-You can refer to this document to see what costs you will be charged for.
+You can refer to this document to see what portion of reinforcement costs you will be charged for.
 These are available on DNO websites.